IRAS-HKA/aip_wiki/docs/troubleshooting.md

 ### Solution

-- Long term: Replace the button battery of the PLC
+- Long term: Replace the battery of the PLC
+- Short term:
+  - Connect via LAN to PLC
+  - Open the correct programme
+  - Load the programme to PLC → This triggers the generation of a licence

-- Short term: Set the correct date and time manually in the online device manager.
-This is required at every restart of the system.
+If there are further issues, set the correct date and time manually in the online device manager.